Genius (2018 Tamil film): Reception

-Sify wrote "The biggest problem with Genius is that we cannot relate with the protagonist, his issues and the manner in which it is dealt.
+Sify wrote, "The biggest problem with Genius is that we cannot relate with the protagonist, his issues and the manner in which it is dealt.
 Suseenthiran wanted to talk about a serious issue but the way in which he has dealt the issue is insensitive and illogical."
-Times of India called it "A message film filled with convoluted, preposterous scenes".
+The Times of India called it "A message film filled with convoluted, preposterous scenes".
 India Today called it "In a nutshell, Genius starring Roshan and Priya Lal is a shoddy film that fails to rise above the ordinary".
-The Hindu wrote "In Genius, Susienthiran seems completely clueless about the story and its milieu".
+The Hindu wrote, "In Genius, Susienthiran seems completely clueless about the story and its milieu".